 What Investors Should Assess Before Committing

 Buyers considering 623 Collins should stress-test their assumptions against a few key variables.
-The Australian dollar has traded in a relatively wide band against the Singapore dollar over the past three years — ranging from approximately S$0.82 to S$0.95 — meaning currency movements alone could materially affect total returns when repatriating rental income or sale proceeds.
+The Australian dollar has traded in a relatively wide band against the Singapore dollar over the past three years — ranging from approximately S$0.82 to S$0.95 — meaning currency movements alone could materially affect total appreciation when repatriating rental income or sale proceeds.
 Additionally, Melbourne's apartment market, while recovering, still carries developer completion risk in off-plan purchases; buyers should scrutinise the developer's track record, construction financing arrangements, and sunset clause provisions in the contract of sale.

 Frequently Asked Questions